LENS REPLACEMENT SURGERY BIRMINGHAM

 The new intraocular lenses can be removed & replaced with a different lens.
 But your old lens can’t be put back into your eye after it has been removed.

-Yes, you can, but we don’t recommend immediately.
+Maybe, but we don’t recommend it.
 At your follow-up appointment after your lens replacement surgery we’ll let you know if you’re safe to drive.

 Please don’t rub or touch your eyes & wash your hands before you use the eyedrops you’re given.
 Use the eye drops as prescribed & wear your eye shield when sleeping.
 Your eye shouldn’t be painful & your vision should be reasonably good afterwards & improve quickly.
 You can watch TV, work at a computer & use your phone in moderation afterwards.
 You’ll be given detailed written eye care instructions after your lens replacement surgery.
 If you’re concerned you should call us.